JupiterOne-Archives/docs-old/docs/integrations/tenable-io/index.md

 ### In JupiterOne

 1. From the configuration **Gear Icon**, select **Integrations**.
-2. Scroll to the **Tenable Cloud** integration tile and click it.
+2. Scroll to the **Tenable.io** integration tile and click it.
 3. Click the **Add Configuration** button and configure the following settings:

-- Enter the **Account Name** by which you'd like to identify this Tenable Cloud account in JupiterOne.
+- Enter the **Account Name** by which you'd like to identify this Tenable.io account in JupiterOne.
 Ingested entities will have this value stored in `tag.AccountName` when **Tag with Account Name** is checked.
 - Enter a **Description** that will further assist your team when identifying the integration instance.
 - Select a **Polling Interval** that you feel is sufficient for your monitoring needs.
 You may leave this as `DISABLED` and manually execute the integration.
-- Enter the **Access Key** used to authenticate with Tenable Cloud.
+- Enter the **Access Key** used to authenticate with Tenable.io.
 - Enter the **Secret Key** associated with the access key.

 4. Click **Create Configuration** once all values are provided.